elastic/integrations/dev/import-beats-resources/system/docs/README.md

 {{fields "network"}}

-### network_summary
+### Network summary

-The System `network_summary` metricset provides network IO metrics collected from the operating system.
+The System `network_summary` dataset provides network IO metrics collected from the operating system.
 These events are global and sorted by protocol.

-This metricset is available on:
+This dataset is available on:

 - Linux

 {{fields "network_summary"}}

-### process
+### Process

-The System `process` metricset provides process statistics.
+The System `process` dataset provides process statistics.
 One document is provided for each process.

-This metricset is available on:
+This dataset is available on:

 - FreeBSD
 - Linux